adaptris/interlok-docs/docs/pages/cookbook/cookbook-jdbc-data-capture.md

 - This results in a single new row in the database table `PANGRAMS` containing the message id and the entire document as two columns.

-{% include note.html content="For a full discussion about [jdbc-statement-parameters][jdbc-statement-parameter] then you can look at the [Statement Parameters section of Data Extract using JDBC](/pages/cookbook/cookbook-jdbc-data-query#statement-parameters)" %}
+?> **NOTE** For a full discussion about [jdbc-statement-parameters][jdbc-statement-parameter] then you can look at the [Statement Parameters section of Data Extract using JDBC](/pages/cookbook/cookbook-jdbc-data-query#statement-parameters)

 [jdbc-data-capture-service]: https://nexus.adaptris.net/nexus/content/sites/javadocs/com/adaptris/interlok-core/3.11-SNAPSHOT/com/adaptris/core/services/jdbc/JdbcDataCaptureService.html
 [jdbc-raw-data-capture-service]: https://nexus.adaptris.net/nexus/content/sites/javadocs/com/adaptris/interlok-core/3.11-SNAPSHOT/com/adaptris/core/services/jdbc/raw/JdbcRawDataCaptureService.html